 - avocado oil for deep frying (or vegetable oil)

 - to serve: cilantro leaves, lemon wedges and chili sauce

-To serve: place the squid on a serving squid, sprinkle with some cilantro (coriander) leaves, a squeeze of lemon and a sprinkle of salt flakes.
+- To serve: place the squid on a serving squid, sprinkle with the deep-fried garlic mixture, some fresh cilantro (coriander) leaves, a squeeze of lemon and a sprinkle of salt flakes.
 Enjoy

 If you tried this recipe please comment and rate it.

 I love hearing your feedback and answering your questions!
 And if you make this please tag me on Instagram with @wholefoodbellies so I can share it <3